In this article, I will introduce how to use “STYLY-Unity-Sample Project”.

-In brief, GitHub is a Web service that allows people around the world to save and publish their own work (program code, files and etc.).
+Simply put, GitHub is a web service that allows people around the world to save and publish their work (program code and files).

-I prepared a ‘STYLY-Unity-Examples’, so click the link below.
+STYLY-Unity-We have prepared a sample project, please click the link below.

 Check files in Unity

 If you do not have Unity Hub installed, start Unity and click “Open project” to display the file selection screen.
 Select “STYLY-Unity-Examples-master” that you unzipped earlier to open the project. ..

 If you have Unity Hub installed, launch Unity Hub, select the project from the items on the left and click “Add to List”.